actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 When I follow my plan, I know that I am not falling behind and have adequate time to study.
 I won't panic and rush through books, nor will I ran out of time to practice.

+It is also very important to plan earier.
+I usually start planning at least 4 months before an exam.
+4 months seems alot, but it doesn't mean I am studying every second during that time.
+I only need to read less than 10 pages each day on average, which can be fully integrate into my lifestyle without sacrificing anything significant.
+(OK, maybe less time for social media.)
+I was able to take a full university course load or an full-time intership and work on other projects during the same time.

-Therefore, the first thing I do when I decided to take an exam is to create an Excel study schedule.
+So, the first thing I do when planning is to create an Excel study schedule.
 I then count the number of days I have until the exam and allocate them for reading each chapter of each book with respect to the number of pages in that chapter.
 When I finish each chapter, I record the date in my Excel file.
 By doing so, I verify that I am on schedule.
+I target to finish reading 30 days before the exam and use the rest of the time for practising.
+Similary, 30 days doesn't mean I shut myself away and study.
+It take less than a hour per day on average.
+(I will explain more below in section 3.)

 At first sight, reading 3-4 books per exam is quite daunting.
-However, spreading them to 4-5 months and it seems very doable.
+However, spreading them to 3 months and it becomes very doable.
 Just keep calm and follow the plan.
 3 exams per year are very practical without a deal with the devil.